Flow measurement: Orifice plate

 An orifice plate is a plate with a hole through it, placed perpendicular to the flow; it constricts the flow, and measuring the pressure differential across the constriction gives the flow rate.
 It is basically a crude form of Venturi meter, but with higher energy losses.
 There are three type of orifice: concentric, eccentric, and segmental.

 Dall tube

 The Dall tube is a shortened version of a Venturi meter, with a lower pressure drop than an orifice plate.
 As with these flowmeters the flow rate in a Dall tube is determined by measuring the pressure drop caused by restriction in the conduit.
 The pressure differential is typically measured using diaphragm pressure transducers with digital readout.
 Since these meters have significantly lower permanent pressure losses than orifice meters, Dall tubes are widely used for measuring the flow rate of large pipeworks.
 Differential pressure produced by a Dall tube is higher than Venturi tube and nozzle, all of them having same throat diameters.
+It was invented by Horace Dall.